igoryen/zf2-tutorial/comments.md

 115
 --
+The class `PostService` is a **'dependency'** of the class `ListController`.
+Why?
+Because, in order to function properly, the Blog-Module's `ListController` must somehow interact with our `PostService`.
+We have to make sure that our `ListController` will always get the appropriate dependency.
+We do it by defining the dependency inside the `ListController`'s constructor function `__construct()`.
-The `PostService` will return Models
+The `PostService` will return Models.

 116
 --
 This Model file (Post.php) is associated with the interface (PostInterface.php).

 117
 --